akbarrafiey/DSC40B-SP24/syllabus.md

 some common ones.
 If you don't find what you're looking for here, feel free to make a post on [Campuswire](${ vars.campuswire.url }).

-Here is what the syllabus will cover:

-[TOC]

 ## Instructor